 (By “culture”, he was essentially pointing out aspects of modern culture that are the “problem”, and by “principle”, he was pointing out which principles are the “solution”)

-But secularism is not cynicism, and not related to cynicism.
-I don’t see any valid reason why these two could be used in the same sentence in this way.
+But secularism is related to cynicism, and cynicism is not related to secularism.
+I don’t see any valid reason why these two ideas could be conflated in this way.